ashwinkannoth/DM/README.md

 ```

 ## Dice panel
-- Quick random rolls for D4, D6, D8, D10, D12, D20, and D100 with a simple animated shimmer.
+- Roll D4–D100 instantly; a glowing card simulates the dice burst while the result text updates.
-- Results appear in a live status readout; everything runs locally with no external assets required.
+- Everything runs locally—no external assets or libraries are required.

 ## Running notes
 - Ctrl-C ends the server when you run `npm start`.